computorg/computorg.github.io/_pages/submit.md

 ## Overview

-Submissions  to Computo  require  both  scientific content  (typically equations,  codes, and  figures)  and  a proof  that  this content  is reproducible.
-This  is achieved  via  the  standard notebook  systems available for R,  Python, and Julia, coupled with  the binder building system.
+Submissions to Computo require both scientific content (typically equations, codes and figures, data) and a proof that this content is reproducible.
+This is achieved by means of i) a notebook system, ii) a virtual environment fixing the dependencies and iii) continuous integration (plus, if needed, an external website to store large data files such a Zenodo or OSF ).

 A Computo submission is thus a git(hub) repository typically containing

-- the  source of  the notebook  (a markdown  file with yaml metadata) ;
+- the source file of the notebook (a markdown  file with yaml metadata)
-- auxiliary  files, e.g.:  a $$\mathrm{bib}\TeX  $$ file,  some static
+- auxiliary  files: a $$\mathrm{bib}\TeX  $$ file and some statics files, e.g. figures or small .csv data tables
+- configuration files to set up the dependencies in a virtual environment
-figures  in  the `figs/`  subdirectory,  configuration  files for  the binder  environment to  setup the  machine that  will build  the final notebook file.
+- configuration files to set up the continuous integration rendering the final documents

-The  compiled  notebook  will  be generated  directly  in  the  github repository  via  a github  action  and  published,  if the  action  is successful, to a gh-page.
+The compiled notebook (both HTML and PDF) will be generated directly in the git(hub) repository via continuous integration (e.g., Github action or Gitlab CI) and published, if the action is successful, to web page (e.g. gh-page).

-A PDF can then be submitted
-to    the   <a    href="https://computo.scholasticahq.com/for-authors" style="outline: none; border:  none;">Computo submission platform</a>,
+The PDF and the git repository address are then submitted to    the   <a    href="https://computo.scholasticahq.com/for-authors" style="outline: none; border:  none;">Computo submission platform</a>.
-by means of the chrome print function.

 More details can be found in the following templates, which serve as material for starting to write your submission, and as a